robb0wen/synthwave-vscode/README_LEGACY.md

 Do you remember that endless summer back in '84?
 Cruising down the ocean-highway with the top down, the wind in our hair and heads buzzing with neon dreams?

 No, I don't remember it either, but with this experimental theme we can go there.

-__As of v0.1.0, no external extensions are needed to activate the glow effect!__

 ![Neon glowing text](./theme.jpg)